CrunchyData/postgres-operator/hugo/content/_index.md

 #### Advanced Replication Support

-Choose between asynchronous replication and, for workloads that are sensitive to losing transactions, synchronous replication
+Choose between [asynchronous replication](/architecture/high-availability/) and [synchronous replication](/architecture/high-availability/#synchronous-replication-guarding-against-transactions-loss) for workloads that are sensitive to losing transactions.

 #### Clone

-Create new clusters from your existing clusters with a simple `pgo clone` command.
+Create new clusters from your existing clusters with a simple [`pgo clone`](/pgo-client/reference/pgo_clone/) command.

 #### Connection Pooling